 VSG weight loss differs in patients and depends strongly on following the post-op diet and living a healthy lifestyle after surgery.
 Your certified dietitian and surgeon will help you establish a realistic goal weight and develop a post-op weight loss plan with measured steps to reaching your ideal weight.

 By consulting with your bariatric team in advance, you will learn about what the procedure can and can’t do for your health and how much VSG weight loss you should target.
 The better you prepare mentally and lay a foundation based on your surgeon’s knowledge and expertise to maintain long-term, healthy results.

-Some patients are extremely responsive; weight loss comes to them effortlessly, and they can reach ideal body weight.
+Some patients are extremely responsive; weight loss comes to them effortlessly, and they can reach their ideal body weight.
 For other patients, weight loss is harder, and patients do not lose as much.
-Under perfect conditions, the expected weight loss after sleeve gastrectomy can amount to losing 100 percent of excess weight in one-year to two-years.
+Under perfect conditions, the expected weight loss after sleeve gastrectomy can amount to losing 100 percent of excess weight in one year to two years.

 VSG post-op diet: what to eat after surgery

 Beginning the post-op diet is broken down into four phases over the first 30 days after VSG surgery.
 This is a pivotal moment in building habits that can result in healthy weight loss and eventually maintaining your goal weight.
-If the meal plan is avoided or not taken into consideration, the risk of VSG failure drastically increases.
+If the meal plan is avoided or not considered, the risk of VSG failure drastically increases.

 4 phases of the VSG surgery diet